piiq/echo-chamber/README.md

-# Notebooks for working with GenAI audio
+# Environment for working with GenAI audio

 ## Installation